Venuvgp19/Cherwell_Integration/README.md

     api_key    = apikey

-2) In the getCustomerInternalRecordId method, Update the Full name of the User ID that was used to create the ID.
+2) In the getCustomerInternalRecordId method, Update the value of Full name of the User ID that was used to create the ID.

       search_criteria = {
       "fieldId":  "93382178280a07634f62d74fc4bc587e3b3f479776",  #Full name field ID